 Sam Altman has said the age of AI agents working autonomously is already here.
 Dario Amodei has described AI systems that will have the judgment of a senior employee within the decade.
 Tobi Lutke has asked what it means to run a company where every employee has a brilliant friend who happens to know everything about your business.
 Pieter Levels runs a company of one and attributes much of it to AI.
 Midjourney was built by a team of eleven.

-The deeper unlock is one the industry circles without stating directly: once the substrate is real, the case for adding headcount collapses for most of what knowledge workers currently delegate.
+The deeper implication is one the industry circles without stating directly: once the substrate is real, the case for adding headcount collapses for most of what knowledge workers currently delegate.
 Not because tasks vanish.
 Because a fleet of agents grounded in your actual history, your actual judgment record, and your actual preferences handles what previously required other people to hold context on your behalf.
 The principal still decides.
 The principal acts in the legal-accountability moments where a signature is required.
 The operational infrastructure around those decisions runs on substrate instead of staff.

 The reason this is not how most people work today is not lack of ambition.
 The AI in their hands does not actually know them.
 It does not remember across sessions.
 Its judgment is generic, not calibrated to their specific decisions and prior refusals.
 It makes things up.
 The binding constraint is not the AI's capability in the abstract.
 It is the absence of substrate.
 We are building the substrate.
 Once it is real, the Altman/Amodei/Lutke/Levels argument applies with its full force.